[2025 Update] 33 Best Shopify Marketing Strategies

 76% of B2C marketers are leveraging content marketing today to reach their target customers.

-Here's how you can improve your Shopify content marketing:
+Here's how you can improve your Shopify content marketing and influence customer behavior:

 HubSpot has found that companies that upload more than 16 blogs per month receive 3.5X the amount of traffic as compared to companies that publish less frequently